How to fix Mac not turning on after macOS Big Sur update?

 After data recovery is successfully done, you can erase the Macintosh HD and reinstall macOS on it.

-Solution 3: Restore from Time Machine Backup
+Solution 6: Restore Mac from a Time Machine backup

 If you have a backup of your macOS system, you can restore your macOS system from Time Machine backup with following method: